DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 _To Kai_

 _Tomorrow you're off duty, right?_
-_Let's meet in front of cat's statue of 9th terminal at 10AM_ _But make sure to keep it a secret from Saki and Ashlan, ok?_
+_Let's meet in front of cat's statue of 9th terminal at 10AM._
+_But make sure to keep it a secret from both Saki and Ashlan, ok?_

 "..."